-♦ MATH 1710 College Algebra
+MATH 1710 Precalculus Algebra

 A study of the solution of linear and quadratic equations with applications, linear and quadratic inequalities, radicals, conics, functions, the rectangular coordinate system, exponential functions, logarithmic functions, and systems of equations.
-(Prerequisite: 19 Math ACT or other satisfactory placement tests scores, or DSPM 0850.)
+(Prerequisite: 19 Math ACT or other satisfactory placement test scores, or DSPM 0850.)

-♦ MATH 1720 College Trigonometry
+MATH 1720 College Trigonometry